esphome/esphome-docs/cookbook/http_request_sensor.rst

 Pulling the data
 ****************

 To automate the request for data, we will add an interval component requesting the URL pointing to the sensor id for which the state is needed.
-See `REST API`_ on how to build up the URL for your sensors.
+See :ref:`api-rest` on how to build up the URL for your sensors.

 .. note::